 You are eligible for Medicare when you turn 65 (or before age 65 if you receive certain SSA disability benefits).
-Once you are eligible for Medicare, it is considered your primary insurance, and your state health insurance pays secondary.
+As a retiree, once you are eligible for Medicare, it is considered your primary insurance, and your state health insurance pays secondary.

 Generally, if you're retired, you and/or your covered dependent should sign up for Medicare as soon as you are eligible.
 Your initial enrollment period is a seven-month period that includes the month of your 65th birthday and the three months before and the three months after your 65th birthday.
 If you're already receiving SSA payments, you'll be automatically enrolled in Medicare Parts A and B at age 65.
 Otherwise, contact SSA toll-free at (800) 772-1213 to enroll.
-If you are retired from state employment, aren't employed by the state as a return-to-work retiree don't sign up for Medicare when you're first eligible, you may be subject to a penalty after you do sign up.
+If you are retired and no longer working for a state agency or higher education institution with active GBP benefits and you don't sign up for Medicare when you're first eligible, you may be subject to a penalty after you do sign up.

 Once you and/or your dependent enrolls in Medicare, contact ERS with your and/or their Medicare information.
-We will begin the enrollment process for the HealthSelectSM Medicare Advantage Plan, a preferred provider organization (MA PPO), and HealthSelectSM Medicare Rx prescription drug coverage.
-Currently, UnitedHealthcare[®] administers both plans.
+We will begin the enrollment process for the HealthSelectSM Medicare Advantage Plan preferred provider organization (MA PPO), and HealthSelectSM Medicare Rx prescription drug coverage.
+Currently, UnitedHealthcare® administers both plans.
 (To help ERS maintain high-quality benefits at a reasonable cost, third-party administrators for all GBP plans are subject to change.)